Hey Ovo,

 Stop being the typist.
 Start being the PM.

-Six-week pilot on one of your live projects.
+Three months free on any plan.
 We onboard you and your foreman in 90 minutes.
 By week three you’ll have your evenings back.